🌀 The Daily Whatever Show — Week in Review (Oct 6–11, 2025)

 Saturday, Oct 11 — National Coming Out Day with Brandon Ellrich & Aidan Wharton

-Brandon and Aidan joined me for a special episode celebrating National Coming Out Day.
+Brandon Ellrich and Aidan Wharton joined me for a special episode celebrating National Coming Out Day.
 We honored visibility, resilience, and queer joy—with all the love, laughter, and glitter the moment deserved.

 Why You Should Watch: Heartfelt, funny, and defiant.
 A reminder that community saves lives—and we’re never going back in the closet.